Kim Budil

 LLNL

-Budil leads a workforce of more than 8,700 employees and manages an annual operating budget of approximately $3 billion.
-Along with the directors of Los Alamos and Sandia national laboratories, she shares the responsibility of providing the United States government with an annual institutional assessment of the safety, security, and effectiveness of the U.S. nuclear weapons stockpile and enterprise.
-She is the 13th director of the Laboratory and serves as president of Lawrence Livermore National Security, LLC.
+Budil leads a workforce of approximately 9,000 employees and manages an annual operating budget in excess of $3.25 billion.
+In support of LLNL’s nuclear deterrence mission, she is responsible for providing the United States government with an annual assessment of the safety, security and effectiveness of the U.S. nuclear weapons stockpile and enterprise.
+This work is underpinned by a wide array of world-class scientific and engineering capabilities that enable support to a broad range of national security missions.

 Budil holds a Ph.D. in engineering and applied science from the University of California, Davis, where she was a Hertz Fellow, and a B.S. in physics from the University of Illinois at Chicago.